Myrto-Iglezou/MultiProcess-disease-monitor/Readme.md

 ## Summary of the project

-In this project, I hava implemented an undistributed information processing tool that receives, processes, records and answers questions about viruses.
+In this project, I have implemented an undistributed information processing tool that receives, processes, records and answers questions about viruses.
 Specifically, I implemented the diseaseAggregator application which creates a series of Worker processes that, together with the application, answer user questions.

 ## Project Description